 Riverview Sports News

-PHILADELPHIA — The Salem boys 4×400 relay team made a bit of school history Saturday when they finished third in the South Jersey Small School race at the Penn Relays, winning the first Penn Relays medal in coach David Hunt’s tenure.
+The Rams’ boys 4×400 relay team made some school history when they finished third in the South Jersey Small School race at the Penn Relays, winning the school’s first Penn Relays medal in coach David Hunt’s tenure.

-Buzby and McGriff were running on the Penn track for the first time.
-Buzby was inserted in the opening leg for his ability to establish and maintain position in the waterfall start.
+Seniors Buzby and McGriff were running on the Penn track for the first time.
+The Rams have a six-man interchangeable rotation for the relay and set the order depending on who’s available and how many events they’ve entered.
+Buzby didn’t run the race at Woodbury because he was just coming off the 800, but was inserted in the opening leg Saturday specifically for his ability to establish and maintain position in the event’s waterfall start.

-Schalick’s 4×400 relay team ran in the High School Boys division and finished seventh.
+Schalick’s 4×400 relay team ran in the High School Boys division.
 The team of Steve Chomo, Jacob Carter, Chase Riley and David Stewart ran 3:32.58 and finished seventh in their race.

 Baseball